Introduction

 Clearing the Area

-Remove any grass, stones, and debris from the marked area.
+Remove any grass, stones, and debris from the chosen space.

 Leveling the Ground

-Level the area with a rake and tamper to provide a stable base for the patio.
+Use a rake and tamper to ensure the area is level, providing a solid base for your patio.

-Consider a slight slope away from your house for water drainage.
+Make sure to create a slight slope away from your home for effective water drainage.

 Step 3: Laying the Foundation